AstarNetwork/astar-docs/docs/quickstart/index.md

 - **Shiden** - a parachain connected to the Kusama Relay Chain
 - **Shibuya** - a standalone testnet

-## Network Endpoints

-Developers can connect and interact with the network via HTTPS or Websocket endpoints on the network nodes.
+You can connect and interact with our networks via HTTPS or Websocket endpoints on the network nodes.
 Check out [Network Endpoints](endpoints) to get your own endpoint and API key from one of the supported providers.

 ## Faucet